 - Experience diversity of philosophies, strategies and settings

 - Participate in many of the tasks and skills required of teachers

-There are ample essentials to prepare you to become an outstanding educator.
-At GCU's College of Education, we provide those that support our commitment to serving, leading and learning.
-Learning goals and benchmarks are strategically included as part of every education degree student's curriculum to assess competence and ensure they are on track.
-Teaching students also gain access to common resources and countless opportunities to prepare, serve and lead.
+The college offers resources to help prepare you to become an educator.
+At GCU’s College of Education, we provide support to those who share our commitment to serving, leading and learning.
+Learning goals and benchmarks are strategically included as part of every education degree student’s curriculum to assess competence and ensure they are on track.
+Teaching students can also gain access to common resources and countless opportunities to prepare, serve and lead.